nielrenned/aoc2022/README.md

 Other than that, the code is really a standard BFS, which I ended up factoring out for part two.
 There weren't any huge hurdles, but it was still a fun problem.
 Merry Christmas Eve!

 ---

+### Day 25

+As usual, a somewhat more straightforward problem on Christmas Day.
+And only one part!
+At the time of writing I still haven't finished Day 19 or Day 22, but I plan to do them soon.